elben/elben.github.io/posts/2015-06-26-the-universal-data-structure.markdown

 And check it out, we’re implementing hashes with hashes.

 (Some of you may question how we got the first implementation of a hash to begin with.
 When you type `{}`, the compiler surely puts that in a hash.
 But where did the *compiler’s* hash come from?
 This is where *mathematical induction* comes in.
-It’s a big math word that basically means that if you can prove a base case and that one step of your recursive argument is true, then the rest of the steps are.
+It’s a big math word that basically means that if you can prove that the bottom rung of your ladder exists, and you can get from rung *n* to rung *(n-1)*, then you'll eventually get off the ladder.
 Well, we know main memory is really just a `Hash[Int, String]`.
 And since we can implement hashes with hashes, this means that a hash can be implemented.)

 ## Practical implications

-Unlike most academic work that has little to no practical implications, I think the stuff here will prove to be useful for a better understanding of our craft.
+Unlike most academic work that has little to no practical implications, I think blindly following the stuff here will prove to be incalculably beneficial for you.

-When, for example, your interviewee stuffs something into a hash that looks suspiciously like a tree, remind yourself that it’s OK—everything is just a hash.
-Plus, remember that hashes are faster.
+When a co-worker or interviewee stuffs some data into a hash even though it looks suspiciously like a tree, remind yourself that it’s OK—everything is just a hash.
+Plus, hashes are faster.

-Or when you're writing something that looks suspiciously like a list of things or a tree, pause.
-Breath.
-Choose the universal hash.

 And when you’re picking database technology, I recommend that you choose databases that are flexible by nature.
-That is, databases that use the *hash* as the standard unit of storage, instead of rows or nodes or what-not.
-This is why a company like MongoDB can confidently declare this in their newsletter:
+That is, databases that use the *hash* as the standard unit of storage, instead of rows or what-not.

-> On a deadline?
-Ship more code with MongoDB.
->
-> MongoDB’s flexible schema [UniversalHash] and idiomatic drivers let you ship your apps on time and get back to coding.

 I hope you’re convinced.
 A hash is simple.
 A hash is fast.
 A hash is all you need.